jakobzhao/geog458/labs/lab01/readme.md

 Once the `resume.md` is uploaded to the root of the GitHub Repository, you can see this file listed in the root.
 Moreover, GitHub provide a new function named **GitHub Page** that converts a markdown file as a web page.
 Because your resume page is located at the root of the repository, you can directly access your resume page by visiting `http://[github_username].github.io/resume` if you implement the following steps.

+> Note: it takes some time for GitHub server to refresh the cache and visualize a github page.
+So if you cannot see correct information on `http://[github_username].github.io/resume`, please try another browser or wait for a few minutes.

 1\. please click the `Settings`tab on the top bar of the repository front page.

 2\.
 On the `Pages` Section, make sure `main branch` is chosen in the `Source`  dropdown list.
 Next, press the `Save` button.